 Here’s a little more tough love for you: If you feel like you wish you exercised more or if you put it in your planner and still don’t follow through, it’s not lack of motivation to exercise because wanting it and wishing for it actually proves that you’re motivated.
 You have the desire to start, but you’re still not doing it and it’s because something stop is stopping you from taking action.

-You’ll have to do some thinking here, but what’s actually stopping you?
+You’ll have to do some thinking here, but I want you to dig deep and think about what’s actually stopping you?

 Maybe you think you need to devote HOURS to working out.
 You don’t- we’ll talk more about this later.